What is a binding financial agreement?

 Can a binding financial agreement be overturned?

-Even a binding BFA can be overturned by the parties themselves, or through a court order.
+A binding financial agreement can be overturned by the parties themselves, or through a court order.
 The couple can create a new binding financial agreement that explicitly states that the previous agreement is overturned.
 This is the only way to update an existing agreement.

 Alternatively, the couple can choose to terminate the BFA altogether.
 As with the original BFA, a termination agreement is only binding and enforceable under certain conditions.
 Specifically, both parties must sign the termination agreement after they have received independent legal advice as to their rights and the impact of terminating the agreement.